By Juan C. Ros, CFP®, AEP®, CEPA

-Example: Jane owns 50 shares of Acme Inc. with a cost basis of $1,000, which are now worth $5,000.
-If she donates all 50 shares to charity, she is eligible for a tax deduction of $5,000 and does not have to pay capital gains on the $4,000 of appreciation.
+Example: Taylor owns 50 shares of Acme Inc. with a cost basis of $1,000, which are now worth $5,000.
+If all 50 shares are donated to charity, Taylor is eligible for a tax deduction of $5,000 and does not have to pay capital gains on the $4,000 of appreciation.

 Note that if you have stock that has lost value, it is better to sell those shares and donate the cash proceeds to charity.
 That way you can take advantage of the capital loss to offset future gains.

 Charities can also accept other assets such as real estate and business interests.
 Check with your financial advisor and with the charity regarding any noncash gifts you may be considering.

 Particularly for retirees on a fixed income, the idea of giving at this time may seem counterintuitive.
 Fortunately, multiple charitable strategies exist that can pay income to the donor and provide a future benefit to the charity.

 A charitable gift annuity is a contract between a donor and the charity issuing the annuity.
 The donor makes a gift of cash or stock.
 In exchange, the charity agrees to pay an income stream to the donor (or donor and spouse) for life.
 The charity keeps whatever is left.
 For retirees who have money sitting in low-interest-bearing savings accounts or CDs, a charitable gift annuity can usually offer attractive annuity rates as well as a charitable deduction to go along with the lifetime income.